mplspunk/awesome-privacy-engineering/README.md

 * [Trustworthy ML Initiative](https://www.trustworthyml.org/home) - The Trustworthy ML Initiative is a community of researchers and practitioners working on topics related to machine learning models and algorithms that are accurate, explainable, fair, privacy-preserving, causal, and robust.
 * [AI Nutrition Facts Labels](https://nutrition-facts.ai/) - Tool from Twilio that allows generation of AI Nutrition Labels intended to give consumers and businesses a more transparent and clear view into ‘what's in the box’.
 * [Explainable Artificial Intelligence](https://interpretable-ml-class.github.io/) - This course syllabus from Harvard University aims to familiarize students with the recent advances in the emerging field of eXplainable Artificial Intelligence (XAI).
+* [SecretFlow](https://github.com/secretflow/secretflow) - SecretFlow is a unified framework for privacy-preserving data analysis and machine learning.

 ### Facial Recognition
 ---